ANLP: Should I Take This Course?

 Mathematics

-You should plan to work through the mathematics tutorials linked below during the first two weeks of class, and start now if you can!
+You should plan to work through the mathematics tutorials linked below by no later than the second week of class, and start now if you can!
 Once courses start you will only get busier.
 Even if you're not sure of taking this course, this background will be useful in many other Informatics courses too!

 Programming